-Specific corporate governance policies of the Group are detailed on the Company's investor website under the 'Investor Centre' tab, at https://investor.littlegreenpharma. com/site/about/corporate-governance.
+Specific corporate governance policies of the Group are detailed on the Company's investor website under the 'Investor Centre' tab, at https://investlittlegreenpharma.com/site/investor-centre/corporate-governance-statement-1.
 In this statement Little Green Pharma and its controlled entities together are referred to as the "Group" or "Company".

-PRINCIPLE 1: LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVERSIGHT
+LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVERSIGHT